Martyphoto by Rodney Ludwig with FotoSketcher

 exec(cmd_line, setttings)

-- This is the main function that gives mscript meaning in life
+- Prior to v4, this was the function that gave mscript meaning in life

 - Build your command line, call exec, and get back an index with all you need to know: